malvag/distributed-ml-bench/README.md

 kubens kubeflow
 ```

-I'm getting an error `couldn't get resource list for metrics.k8s.io/v1beta1: the server is currently unable to handle the request`.
+_Note_ I'm getting an error `couldn't get resource list for metrics.k8s.io/v1beta1: the server is currently unable to handle the request`.
 After looking on I understood that I need to edit the metrics server deployment yaml and add `hostNetwork: true` after `dnsPolicy`.
 It started working again.

 Now, we install the dependencies kubeflow training operator.